 Identifying and qualifying patients to participate in clinical studies of our product candidates is critical to our success.
 The timing of our clinical studies depends, in part, on the speed at which we can recruit patients to participate in testing our product candidates.
-Patients may be unwilling to participate in our clinical studies of vadadustat or other product candidates because of concerns about adverse events observed with injectable ESAs, other investigational agents and commercial products in CKD or for other reasons, including competitive clinical studies for similar patient populations.
-In addition, patients currently receiving treatment with injectable ESAs may be reluctant to participate in a clinical trial with an investigational drug.
-Finally, competition for clinical trial sites may limit our access to subjects appropriate for studies of vadadustat and any other product candidates.
-As a result, the timeline for recruiting patients, conducting studies and obtaining marketing approval of vadadustat and any other product candidates may be delayed.
-These delays could result in increased costs, delays in advancing our development of vadadustat and any other product candidates, or termination of the clinical studies altogether.
+Patients may be unwilling to participate in our clinical studies because of concerns about adverse events observed with the current standard of care, competitor products and/or other investigational agents, in each case for the same indications and/or similar patient populations.
+In addition, patients currently receiving treatment with the current standard of care or a competitor product may be reluctant to participate in a clinical trial with an investigational drug.
+Finally, competition for clinical trial sites may limit our access to patients appropriate for studies of vadadustat and any other product candidates.
+As a result, the timeline for recruiting patients and conducting studies may be delayed.
+These delays could result in increased costs, delays in advancing our development of our product candidates, or termination of the clinical studies altogether.